-1.- Measuring Tools and Fastener Exercise
+1. Measuring Tools and Fastener Exercise

-- Use of imperial and metric measuring tools (including micrometers, dial calipers, dial indicators, telescopic gauges, small hole gauges, feeler gauges.) - Calculate dimensions based on the measurements taken from supplied project jig. - Identify and classify fasteners that are provided. - Using supplied information (directions, tap drill charts and torque chart) perform correct drilling, correct tapping and installation of fasteners to project piece. - Correctly set and use a torque wrench.
+- Use imperial and metric measuring tools (including micrometers, dial calipers, dial indicators, telescopic gauges, small hole gauges, feeler gauges.) - Calculate dimensions based on the measurements taken from supplied project jig.

-2. - Brakes and Stability Control Systems
+- Identify and classify fasteners that are provided. - Using supplied information (directions, tap drill charts and torque chart) perform correct drilling, correct tapping and installation of fasteners to project piece. - Correctly set and use a torque wrench.

-- Dis-assemble and assemble disc and drum brake assemblies. - Measure minimum rotor thickness, maximum rotor thickness variation, and rotor run-out. - Measure brake drum diameter and brake drum out of round. - Properly adjust brake shoe to drum clearance. - Flare and bend brake tubing.
+2. Brakes and Stability Control Systems

-3. - Suspension and Steering Systems
+- Dis-assemble and assemble disc and drum brake assemblies. - Measure minimum rotor thickness, maximum rotor thickness variation, and rotor run-out. - Measure brake drum diameter and brake drum out of round. - Properly adjust brake shoe to drum clearance. - Identify whether a part is suitable for service or what tasks may be necessary to repair the component. - Flare and bend brake tubing.

-- Identify the type of suspension and steering systems used in a vehicle. - Interpret alignment angles in relation to manufacturer's specification and vehicle handling - Dismount and mount a tire on a rim. - Balance a tire and rim assembly.
+3. Suspension and Steering Systems

-4. - Driveline
+- Identify the type of suspension and steering systems used in a vehicle. - Interpret alignment angles in relation to manufacturer's specification and vehicle handling. - Dismount and mount a tire on a rim. - Balance a tire and rim assembly.

-- Remove and install universal joints in a driveshaft - Measure differential pinion bearing preload. - Measure backlash in a differential assembly. - Identify whether a gear tooth pattern is acceptable.
+4. Driveline

-- Identify paths of power in a manual transmission. - Calculate gear ratios in a manual transmission. - Identify components in a manual transmission.
+- Remove and install universal joints in a driveshaft - Measure differential pinion bearing preload. - Measure backlash in a differential assembly. - Identify whether a gear tooth pattern is acceptable. - Identify paths of power in a manual transmission. - Calculate gear ratios in a manual transmission. - Identify components in a manual transmission.

-5. - Body Electrical
+5. Body Electrical

 - Perform electrical measurements on a vehicle electrical circuit to verify operation.
-The measurements will be done with a DVOM and/or a test light. - Assemble basic electrical systems on a circuit board.
+The measurements will be done with a Digital Volt Ohm Meter - DVOM and/or a test light. - Assemble basic electrical systems on a circuit board.

-6. - Engine Mechanical
+6. Engine Mechanical